To all language lovers who have ever wanted to learn a most melodious tongue: French isn’t just for France anymore!

 In fact, you will find this Alliance is active throughout the UK, as far north as Edinburgh and deep south, in Exeter.

-For you to partake of French lessons through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
+For you to partake of french lessons london through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
 Should you need a tutor in your home, they command £58.

 There would be a slight price bump if you and your spouse take lessons together.